Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

 If the portfolio cannot be transmitted in digital form, the applicant must notify the program officer sufficiently in advance to determine an alternative method of transmission.

-If the portfolio is to be transmitted by post, the applicant must and mail all documents being submitted for evaluation in triplicate to the following address:
+If the portfolio is to be transmitted by post, the applicant must mail all documents being submitted for evaluation in triplicate to the following address:

 Programme Soutien à la recherche-création pour la relève professorale